A great place to volunteer

 Our evidence shows that volunteering improves communication skills and confidence and facilitates personal challenge and growth.
 The opportunity to volunteer is also seen as beneficial by Higher Education providers; although not all of the young people participating are seeking future careers in the health sector.
-More details about the programme are available on our website VIVID.
+More details about the programme are available here.

-Andrey is currently studying for his ‘A’ levels and volunteers after college once a week.
-He explains:
+Charlotte is currently studying for her ‘A’ levels and volunteers after college once a week.
+She explains: